symfony/symfony-docs/cookbook/controller/service.rst

     looking at the constructor arguments, it's easy to see what types of things this controller may or may not do.
-And because each dependency needs to be injected manually, it's more obvious (i.e. if you have many constructor arguments) when your controller has become too big, and may need to be split into multiple controllers.
+And because each dependency needs to be injected manually, it's more obvious (i.e. if you have many constructor arguments) when your controller is becoming too big.
+The recommendation from the :doc:`best practices </best_practices/controllers>` is also valid for controllers defined as services: Avoid putting your business logic into the controllers.
+Instead, inject services that do the bulk of the work.

     So, even if you don't specify your controllers as services, you'll likely see this done in some open-source Symfony bundles.
 It's also important